This is the multi-page printable view of this section. Click here to print.

 Publish and Share a Collection of Verses

-Select “Collections” from the left navigation drawer and tap on the “Publish” button (world icon in the top right corner) in order to see a list of all labels that are attached to verses.
+Select “Collections” from the left navigation drawer and tap on the “Publish” button (upload icon in the top right corner) in order to see a list of all labels that are attached to verses.
 A crossed out world icon means, the label and its verses are not visible to other users.

 Tap on a label and provide a description of your collection in the form that pops up.
 To abort or to unpublish a previously published collection, tap the crossed out world icon at the bottom of the form.
 All publication details are deleted and the verses hidden from other users.
 When you are ready to publish, tap the highlighted world icon at the bottom of the form.
 All publication details are saved and the collection will appear in other users’ search results.

 Since Remember Me 6 is also available as web application, you can embed a collection or a verse of a collection in your website.
 Visitors of your website will be able to use Remember Me’s games and flashcards right on your website.
 All you need to do is add an iframe element to your html code with the address of your own verse collection on web.remem.me, e.g.